The Starbucks menu is expansive and can be confusing for those who have never visited before.

 - Soy milk

-You can choose if you want extra milk foam, light milk foam, no milk foam, and regular milk foam.
+You can choose if you want extra milk foam, light milk foam, no milk foam, or regular milk foam.

-On top of that, you can change the temperature of your milk to your liking, from warm to steamed hot and extra hot.
+Additionally, you can adjust the temperature of your milk to your preference, ranging from warm to steaming hot and extra hot.

 Add different flavors to your drink